ShannaSeigel/digital-brain/shanna-fyi/about-page.md

 # About Shanna

 I'll add more here in the future.
-In the meantime, enjoy this playlist of some of the top rated songs in my music library.
+In the meantime, enjoy a playlist songs I like.

 <br>